Probesys/bileto/README.md

 It is written with [Symfony](https://symfony.com/) 6.1 and works with [PHP](https://www.php.net/) 8.1.

+At the moment, the only database officially supported is PostgreSQL 14.

 ## Developer guide

 ### Setup the development environment (Docker)